VivianBailey/Mutplot/README.md

 **Step1: go to https://bioinformaticstools.shinyapps.io/lollipop/**

-**Step2: bbrowse your local computer to upload a tab/comma-delimited input (an example named exampleforuploading.txt can be downloaded from the Mutplot GitHub website)**
+**Step2: browse your local computer to upload a tab/comma-delimited input (an example named exampleforuploading.txt can be downloaded from this website)**

 **Step3: select “Header” if the uploaded input file has headers (if you use exampleforuploading.txt, select “Header”)**